mmcesim/mmcesim/CONTRIBUTING.md

 - `bin`: Generated Binary Executable
 - `misc`: Miscellaneous Files

+> [!NOTE]
-> **Note** This project is still under active development and the structure is subject to potential changes.
+> This project is still under active development and the structure is subject to potential changes.

 ## Code Style
 The C++ code style is based on LLVM,